 Failure to document individual risk premium modifications (IRPM).
 Section 38.2-1904 C of the Code of Virginia allows an insurer to modify class rates for individual risks in accordance with rating plans that establish standards for measuring variations in risk.
-Administrative Letter 2006-16 provides guidance for filing these rating plans and states that justification for the variations must be kept on an individual risk basis.
-Administrative Letter 2006-16 reiterates that all premium debits and credits which are applied pursuant to any schedule rating plan/individual risk premium modification plan must be supported by evidence documented in the underwriting file of every new business and renewal policy.
+Administrative Letter 2006-16 reiterates that all premium debits and credits, which are applied pursuant to any schedule rating plan/individual risk premium modification plan, must be supported by evidence documented in the underwriting file of every new business and renewal policy.
 Examiners frequently find no evidence to support the IRPM credits or debits in the underwriting file.
 This documentation should be specific, available for review, and kept current.

 Using rates that have not been filed or that have been superseded.
-Insurers must use the rates that are filed with the Bureau.
-Examiners frequently find that insurers use rates that have not been filed or that have been superseded by a new filing.
+The insurer must use the rates it has filed with the Bureau.
+Examiners frequently find that an insurer will use rates that have not been filed or that have been superseded by a new filing.
 Insurers that use advisory loss costs provided by rate service organizations and file their own expense multipliers should carefully review Administrative Letter 2006-16 and the PC-IRF forms filed with the Bureau to ensure that the proper rates are being used.
-This advice also applies to insurers filing their own independent loss costs and loss cost multipliers.
-Please also refer to the Property and Casualty Filing Guidelines Handbook for more specific guidance.
+Please also refer to the Virginia Property and Casualty Rules, Rates, and Forms Filing Guidelines Handbook for more specific guidance.

-Failing to notify the Bureau when rates and rules filed by a rate service organization (RSO) on behalf of the insurer will not be used.
-Insurers are required to use rules and rates that they file or that are filed on their behalf by an RSO.
-Failure to use the filed rules or rates or to timely delay adoption of them is a violation of § 38.2-1906 D of the Code of Virginia,.
-A timely filing to delay adoption of rules or rates filed on behalf of the insurer is on or before the RSO filing effective date.
+Failing to notify the Bureau when rates, rules, and forms filed by a rate service organization (RSO) on behalf of the insurer will not be used.
+Insurers are required to use rules, rates, and forms that they file or that are filed on their behalf by an RSO.
+Failure to use the filed rules, rates, or forms or to timely delay adoption of them is a violation of §§ 38.2-1906 D, or 38.2-317 of the Code of Virginia.
+A timely filing to delay adoption of rules, rates, or forms filed on behalf of the insurer is on or before the RSO filing effective date.